Top 10 New Zealand Food Experiences You Want to Enjoy

 On any given day, you’ll find many other concoctions with rich, deep flavors of ice cream made fresh daily.

-If you are looking for a unique experience and the most incredible ice cream in the world, then Giapo should absolutely be on the top of your list of things to do in Auckland.
+If you are looking for a unique experience and the most incredible ice cream in the world, Giapo should absolutely be on your list of things to do in Auckland.

 Giapo